Kattintson ide a magyar verzióért.

 By May 2020 we reached the point where we had the blueprint of our first customer-facing mobile app in a Saas model, the outline of what would become the template contract for the service, two pilot clients and a number of other interested parties.
 All we had to do was develop the solution simultaneously with the implementation projects, while creating the underlying infrastructure and monitoring, and agree on the final wording of the contract.

 Find out in the next installment of our first Saas model Behind-the-scenes series how we made the first steps to complete this challenging task.

 Intrested to see the results of all our hard work?
-Click to try the product or fill the form below to learn more!
+Click to try the product or fill the form to the right to learn more!